philanc/ple/README.md

 Configuration -- the editor can be configured / customized with a Lua file loaded at initialization.
 The Lua configuration file is loaded with the Lua function `loadfile`.
 It is executed in the environment of the editor.
-The `eapi` global object is visible and can be used by the configuration script.
+The `editor` global object is visible and can be used by the configuration script.

 The configuration file is looked for in sequence at the following locations:
 - the file which pathname is in the environment variable `PLE_INIT`